How to Increase Mobile App Engagement - Complete Guide

 The viral effect of increasing mobile app user engagement

 An organic way to popularize applications is through social and content factors.
 In other words, the content relevant from the users' point of view contributes to the so-called effect of "word of mouth".
-The social factor implies the participation in the campaign of iconic figures who the target audience respect and even worship.
+The social factor implies the participation in the campaign of iconic figures who the target audience respects and even worships.
 In this case, we’re talking about virality, i.e. the viral distribution of the information.
 And distributors are the users themselves.
-The viral effect could be appreciated much higher, and it can work more efficient than any other PR tools when using the right approach.
+The viral effect could be appreciated much higher, and it can work more efficiently than any other PR tool when using the right approach.